-The majority of modules will be taught by professors of the University of Applied Sciences in Frankfurt/Main, GERMANY or from other renowned universities in Germany.
+The majority of modules will be taught by professors of the Frankfurt University of Applied Sciences, GERMANY or from other renowned universities in Germany.
 Additionally, to ensure the teaching quality and support, students are also attended by VGU’s experienced Vietnamese tutors.
 Experienced Vietnamese lecturers who graduated abroad will also be appointed for fundamental subjects (Mathematics and Physics).

 English language lessons are completely taught by native English teachers.

 The first two semesters will provide the students with solid scientific foundation and an engineering mindset.
 Topics in advanced Mathematics and Physics are chosen as to be applicable in many engineering areas.
 Fundamentals in Electrical Engineering will provide students with an understanding of the principles, analytical methods and skills in the application of these methods in this engineering area.
 Knowledge of materials used in electronic components and fundamental skills to develop systems using electrical components, modern development methods including schedule planning and cost efficiency are also the study outcomes of these semesters.

 These two semesters will lead the students into a variety of Electrical Engineering subjects, focusing on Electronics and Telecommunications.
 Electronics subjects will equip the students with the ability to understand and to design electronic circuits and components using simulation tools.
 Telecommunication subjects will provide the students with the principles, methods and software solutions in modern communications systems and technology.
 The subjects Digital Systems, Control Systems, Microcomputer Systems will provide the students with typical engineering thinking in analyzing, modeling and designing dynamic systems.
 Students will also become familiar with hardware oriented programming.

 Through ongoing project works, students will acquire skills in teamwork, negotiations, presentation and are prepared for a dynamic working environment.